fidelity/mabwiser/examples/lints_reproducibility/README.md

 # LinTS Reproducibility
-This directory contains all the source code necessary to verify the reproducibility of LinTS as presented in the paper.
+This directory contains all the source code necessary to verify the reproducibility of LinTS as presented in the paper ["Non-Deterministic Behavior of Thompson Sampling with Linear Payoffs and How to Avoid It"](https://openreview.net/forum?id=sX9d3gfwtE).

 The main contribution of our paper is to show that the Thompson Sampling with linear payofss (LinTS) algorithm suffers from non-deterministic behavior.
 This is highly problematic for experimental results and shadows our evaluations and conclusions.